This article offers an image optimization tools comparison matrix and shows you where these tools overlap each other and what separates them.

 After installing the Virtual Delivery Agent (VDA) software the optimization tool, by default, is located here:

 In the case of the Virtual Delivery Agent (VDA), the Provisioning Services (PVS) Target Device Optimization Tool is started during installation (if selected).

-There is not disadvantage using this tool.
+There is no disadvantage to using this tool.
 The only thing to remember is that it is far from complete, so it is advisable to use another optimization tool as well (e.g. Citrix Optimizer or the VMWare OS Optimization Tool).
-My personal recommendation though is to forget about this tool (simply skip it) and only use Citrix Optimizer at the end of your image creation process.
+My recommendation though is to forget about this tool (simply skip it) and only use Citrix Optimizer at the end of your image creation process.

 BIS-F is different compared to Citrix Optimizer and the VMWare OS Optimization Tool.
 BIS-F includes optimizations to improve user density and user logon times (see the Comparison Matrix for more information), but it does so much more than that, such as: